Piraeus derby: Water polo

 Olympiacos and Ethnikos are the greatest clubs in the history of men's Greece water polo.
 Since their foundation, the two clubs were among the strongest in Greek water polo.
 Before the start of WW2, Olympiacos had won four championship in contrast to Ethnikos's two.
 After WW2, both clubs remained a dominant force along with NO Patras, fighting for the title almost every year.
 From 1945 to 1952, NOP won three titles, Olympiacos four and Ethnikos one.

 In 1953, Ethnikos started a dynasty of almost 40 years claiming 33 championships in 38 years.
 The Greek cup that started in 1953 was abolished in 1958 due to unprecedented dominance of Ethnikos who had achieved six straight doubles in 1958.
 Olympiacos had great difficulty in beating rival Ethnikos, let alone winning the championship.
-Olympiacos managed to beat Ethnikos from 1953 to 1990 only seven times.
-From 1951 to 1964 and from 1977 to 1990, Ethnikos was unbeaten against Olympiacos.
+Olympiacos managed to beat Ethnikos from 1952 to 1989 only 8 times in 91 matches.
+From 1952 to 1964 and from 1979 to 1990, Ethnikos was unbeaten against Olympiacos.
 However, Olympiacos managed to get two titles.
 One was shared with Ethnikos in 1969 because of a suspended final match and the other one came in 1971 when the “reds” managed to take the crown of Ethnikos off after 18 consecutive championships for the “blues”.
 Hall of famer Ivo Trumbić was the coach of Olympiacos.

 Since 1992, Olympiacos has won all championships except for five seasons (1994, 1997, 1998, 2006, 2012) and has won also the LEN Champions League twice in 2002 and 2018.
 Ethnikos has managed only two championships (1994, 2006) and two cups (2000, 2005).
 Ethnikos' s last win against Olympiacos came in 2008.